Explore pioneering genomics research and application with Wellcome Connecting Science

 - Speak to the scientists whose papers you have read.

-What’s ahead in 2026 for our conferences programme?
+What’s ahead this year for our conferences programme?

-In June, we welcome researchers working at the interface of artificial intelligence (AI), machine learning, and the life sciences, to our second AI x BIO conference exploring how computational approaches are advancing our understanding of biology and medicine.
+In June, researchers working at the interface of artificial intelligence (AI), machine learning, and the life sciences, return for our second AI x BIO conference.
+Join us to explore how the latest computational approaches are advancing our understanding of biology and medicine, and enabling us to tackle complex biological challenges.